Write a Great Memoir: How to Start (and Actually Finish) Your First Draft

 Also set weekly milestones.

-In addition to your final deadline, I breaking up the writing process into weekly milestones.
+In addition to your final deadline, I recommend breaking up the writing process into weekly milestones.

 If you’re going to write a 65,000-word memoir over 100 days, let’s say, then divide 65,000 by the number of weeks (about 14) to get your weekly word count goal: about 4,600 words per week.